Rashes On Baby’s Neck – Causes & Treatment

 Sprinkling baby talcum powder, particularly in the skin folds, after bathing the baby can help prevent rashes and control the growth of existing ones.

+While treating your baby’s neck rash, it is important you stay vigilant and attentive to track changes and whether the rashes heal or grow more.
 Certain preventive measures to be kept in mind while dealing with neck rashes in babies are:

-- It is important that the baby’s neck is cleaned properly and remains dry, in order to prevent the development of a neck rash.
+- It is important that the baby’s neck is cleaned properly and remains dry in order to prevent the development of a neck rash.

-- Avoid over bathing your baby, as it can make his skin too dry.
-You can always wipe the baby clean with a damp cloth, in case he creates a mess.
+- Avoid over-bathing your baby, as it can make his skin too dry.
+You can always wipe the baby clean with a damp cloth in case he creates a mess.

 - It may help to keep the baby in a well-aired room or cool temperature, especially during summers.
 Heat and humidity may lead to the formation of a neck rash.